janicemarianjockim/Language-Models-for-GEC-in-Tamil/README.md

 # Running the code

-Download the zip file and extract the .ipynb file
+Download the zip file and extract the code (.ipynb) file and the dataset (.csv) file

-Upload the dataset file (Error Annotated Corpus.csv) from Kaggle, in the project directory
+Upload the dataset file (Error Annotated Corpus.csv), in the project directory or wherever you want to run the code

-Upload the .ipynb file in Google Colab or Jupyter notebook and run each cell in order
+Upload the code (Language_Models_for_GEC_in_Tamil_Language.ipynb) file in Google Colab or Jupyter notebook and run each cell in order

 # Results